AngelaDzodzomenyo/reading-notes/learning-javascript.md

     - all JS variables must be identified with unique names
     - these unique names are called identifiers
     - they can be short names (like x & y) or more descriptive names (age, sum, total, volume)

+    > They are case sensitive

+## Assignment Operator
+    - the equal (=) sign is an "assignment" operator, not an "equal to" operator
+        > the "equal to" operator is written like == in JS

+## JavaScript Data Types
+    - test values are called text strings
+    - strings are written inside double or single quotes.
+Numbers are written without quotes
+    - numbers in quotes will be treated like a text string
+## Declaring (Creating) JS Variables
+    - You declare a JS variable with the **var** keyword

+        > It is good practice to declare all variables at the begining of a script